-I was fitted out with a handsome Savinelli briar pipe, a bundle of cleaners, a three-function Czech pipe tool, and a mild custom blend of tobacco which, to the nose, is something like a pleasantly drinkable cabernet: vaguely sweet, somewhat leathery, aromatic as light incense.
+I was fitted out with a handsome Savinelli briar pipe, a bundle of cleaners, a three-function Czech pipe tool, and a mild custom blend of tobacco which, to the nose, was something like a pleasantly drinkable Cabernet: vaguely sweet, somewhat leathery, aromatic as light incense.
 I gave the pipe its maiden smoke on the balcony with my children and their mother looking on.
 I packed the bowl and lit it.
 My son was laughing with excitement.
 My daughter called me a dragon each time I belched out a mouthful of smoke.
 The traces of nicotine danced away in my head and sang pleasantly.
 The light of the setting sun took on a hue of linseed oil as it filtered through the willows.
 The oleanders bobbed in a light breeze and the doves cooed softly from a neighbor’s roof.
 I sighed, relaxed, and suddenly, briefly, there it was: the potent, happy mystery of being human, of being alive.

 “Well, what do you think of it?” my wife asked.